bnnm/wwiser/doc/WWISER.md

 You need to load all related banks at once then generate to ensure everything works correctly, as *wwiser* can't guess how the game loads banks (this is managed in-game).
 If all fails just load every bank, but that usually means tons of txtp (there are filtering options, explained below).

-Sometimes after loading everything you may still get WARNINGs about missing objects.
+Sometimes after loading everything you may still get WARNINGs about missing audio.
 First, make sure you *really* have every bank, as some games put them inside other game files and must be extracted first.
-Then, sometimes there is no way to fix those errors and can be ignored, since `.bnk` may simply contain garbage (Wwise does little clean-up when creating `.bnk`, for some reason) but *wwiser* can't predict this.
+Then, sometimes there is no way to fix those errors and can be ignored, since `.bnk` may simply contain garbage (Wwise does little clean-up when creating `.bnk`, for some reason), though *wwiser* tries minimize those missing errors.

 ### Unused audio